Use PR to improve your media relations strategies

 For many PR professionals, this can be a scary concept because it’s our job to control every aspect of an interview or event.
 When you offer a reporter something exclusive, it requires a certain element of trust.
 Nonetheless, if you’ve established a relationship beforehand, things should work out fine.
 Just be sure that what you’re offering is really special and something the reporter will want.

 At Axia, we work with you to develop the appropriate media relations strategies that will generate positive news coverage, increase name recognition and boost profitability.
-To find out more about what we can do for you, download our free e-book Learn Media Relations from the Media or contact us today.
+To find out more about what we can do for you, download our e-book Learn Media Relations from the Media or contact us today.
 For additional information about the panel discussion, click here.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.